JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 If you remember the frame breakdown from the last post, visbuffer rasterization took the largest chunk of our frame time.
 Writing out a buffer of cluster + triangle IDs to render in the culling pass, and then doing a single indirect draw over the total count of triangles does not scale very well.

 The buffer used a lot of memory (4 bytes per non-culled triangle).
-The GPU's primitive assembler can't keep up with the sheer number of triangles as we're not using indexed triangles (to save 8 bytes of memory and time spent on writing out an index buffer), and therefore lack a vertex cache.
+The GPU's primitive assembler can't keep up with the sheer number of vertices we're sending it as we're not using indexed triangles (to save extra memory and time spent writing out an index buffer), and therefore lack a vertex cache.
 And finally the GPU's rasterizer just performs poorly with small triangles, and we have a _lot_ of small triangles.

 Current GPU rasterizers expect comparatively few triangles that each cover many pixels.
 They have performance optimizations aimed at that kind of workload like shading 2x2 quads of pixels at a time and tile binning of triangles.
 Meanwhile, our virtual geometry renderer is aimed at millions of tiny triangles that only cover a pixel each.
 We need a rasterizer aimed at being efficient over the number of triangles; not the number of covered pixels per triangle.